SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR FINANCIAL YEAR 2019/2020

-The Shaneel Enterprises Group has over 170 employees across the UK and works with third parties both within and outside the UK in relation to the manufacturing and distribution of our business’ products.
+The Shaneel Enterprises Group has around 200 employees in the UK and works with third parties both within and outside the UK in relation to the manufacturing and distribution of our business’ products.

 OUR SUPPLY CHAINS

-Our supply chains draw on suppliers of finished goods and non-finished goods which in the latter case are forwarded by us to local contract manufacturers for assembly.
+Our supply chains draw on suppliers of finished goods and non-finished goods which, in the latter case, are delivered directly to or forwarded by us to British and European contract manufacturers for assembly.

-Our supplies are sourced from suppliers in the European Union, the USA, and from a single supplier in the UAE.
+For the year 2019/20 our supplies were sourced from suppliers in the European Union, Mexico, the USA, China and from a single supplier in the UAE.
 The majority of our relationships have been established over a number of years.
 As and when we take on new suppliers we select them through a combination of due diligence enquiries relating to their known performance, regulatory compliance, accreditations through recognised organisations and schemes, and references/recommendations from other suppliers and/or trusted third parties.

-To date we are not aware of any slavery or human trafficking within our supply chain and in the event we did become so aware we would act immediately in accordance with our legal and moral obligations.
+To date we are not aware of any slavery or human trafficking issues within our supply chain and, in the event we do become aware, we will act immediately in accordance with our legal and moral obligations.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

-The Shaneel Enterprises Group has an Anti-slavery and Human Trafficking Policy in place which applies in full to Designer Parfums.
-The Anti-slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+The Shaneel Enterprises Group has an Anti-Slavery and Human Trafficking Policy in place which applies in full to our suppliers.
+The Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.